cheng-kang/DBpedia-Property-Plus/README.md

     return years
     ```
 - **Preference Suggestion**: users' preferences of properties will be stored locally and be suggested with higher priorty next time.
+- **Priority Rules**: priority rules can be set between custom recipes that have common properties to prioritize one over another when both are available.

 ## Screenshots